A dry ice burn is caused when extreme cold damages the skin, but why is it still called a burn?

 The difference between an ice burn and a hot burn is in the way the cells break open.
 In the case of the hot burn, the heat burns the tissue.
 An ice burn, however, leads to the formation of ice crystals within the cells, which ruptures the cell membranes.

 In addition, the blood vessels close to the burnt skin constrict, which reduces blood flow to the area, causing further damage to the injured area, which leads to numbness.
-In addition, cold reduces nerve conduction so much that we lose sensation in the affected region.
+Furthermore, cold reduces nerve conduction so much that we lose sensation in the affected region.
 At such extremely cold temperatures, the dry ice would be able to destroy nerve endings within minutes.

 Ice burns and frostbite are somewhat similar and caused by the same thing – cold.
 However, frostbite is more severe.
 Ice burns occur when the cold begins to freeze the water in the cells, whereas frostbite freezes the entirety of the skin and underlying tissue.